- Logistics:

 - Observe that

-above only ever calls itself as a tail call.
-We sayfact_acc
+fact_accabove only ever calls itself as a tail call.
+We sayfact_accis in tail form.

 - Observe that